top of page

 Today would have been my Dad’s 70th birthday.

-I attempt to fill the void with images, work through logistics, and ruminate over all the details of this imaginary day.
+I fill the void with images, work through logistics, and ruminate on the details of an imaginary celebration—anything to keep busy and not sit in the feeling of the loss.

-I don’t remember if we spoke during the drive back to Grandma’s.
-The memory of our last car ride together, our last time together, is where the story of my Dad ends for me.
+The memory of our last car ride together—the last moments we shared—is where the narrative of my dad concludes for me.

 I regret that day.

-I regret all the unspoken words.
-I regret that I didn’t make the most of our time together.
-I hate him for not trying harder to reach me.
-I hate him for dying in a car crash two months later.
-He was 41.
+I feel animosity towards him for not trying harder to reach me, and I hate him for dying in a car crash just two months later.
+He was only 41.

-His absence and the void it created have evolved over the years.
-It has sunken deeper and grown wider with every missed opportunity to understand this man who made me.
-It continues to grow whenever I can’t call to ask him a question or seek out his wisdom.
+His absence has morphed over the years.
+The void has grown deeper and wider.
+Each missed opportunity leaves me yearning to understand the man who helped create me.
+This absence continues to swell whenever I wish I could call him for advice or wisdom.

-I feel its infinite depths — a void that will never be filled.
+I feel that depth—it is an emptiness that will never be filled.

-It is an unfortunate loss that I grieve daily, but today, on his 70th birthday, taking the time to write these words, I feel more connected to him than ever.
+Though it is a tragic loss I grieve daily, today, on his 70th birthday, I feel more connected to him than ever while writing these words.

 An Apology

-Well, fuck.
+Well, damn.
 I guess we both missed our chance, didn’t we?
-I’m sorry for that.
+I'm sorry for that.

-I’ve mourned that silence between us for a long time, but now I realize there is beauty in the quiet space between two people.
+I've mourned the silence between us for a long time.
+Now I realize that there is beauty in the quiet space between two people.

-Within each of us was a tidal wave of feelings held back out of fear of being too much.
-In that way, we’re more alike than I realized and closer now than we were then.
+Within each of us was a tidal wave of feelings held back for fear of being too much.
+In that way, we’re more alike than I ever realized, and I feel closer to you now than I did back then.

-Who would I be now if you'd lived on?
-Who would you be, aged by time and a changing world?
+Who would I have been if you'd lived on?
+Who would you be today—shaped by time and a changing world?
 Would there still be silence between us?

 Your Son,